derberg/asyncapi-killercoda-interactive-tutorials/streetlight-tut/step2.md

 # Start your generated service

-> This runs in main terminal
+> Run this in terminal in Tab1

 Install and start the service: